official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 Council since 1998.
 Our interpretation of resolution 1205 was controversial anyway; many of our partners did not think the legal basis was sufficient as the authority

-[^96] Paper FCO, [undated], ‘Iraq: Legal Background’, attached to Cabinet Office Paper, 8 March 2002, ‘Iraq:
+[^96]: Paper FCO, [undated], ‘Iraq: Legal Background’, attached to Cabinet Office Paper, 8 March 2002, ‘Iraq:
-[^97] UN Security Council, ‘Letter dated 16 December 1998 from the Permanent Representative of the United
+[^97]: UN Security Council, ‘Letter dated 16 December 1998 from the Permanent Representative of the United

 438

-The Report of the Iraq Inquiryto use force was not explicit.
+to use force was not explicit.
 Reliance on it now would be unlikely to receive any support.”[^98]

 293. The FCO also identified a difference in the view of the UK and US about the role of